dugagjin/lossless-text-compression/readme.md

 # online-codec

 The goal of this project is to compress wav files online.
+But if it works with wav files, then it should work with almost everything. :)

 ## Files

-There is an Algorithm file and a main file called codec.js
+There is an LZW file and a main file called codec.js In case of there are a lot of zeros in after encoding with LZW.
+A runlength algorithm is also implemented in runlength.js

 ### What is already implemented